cdzombak/nginx_ensite/README.md

 also in a microservice approach where each service has it's own vhost configuration, for example.

-Th deafult startup program is `service`.
+The default startup program is `systemctl`.
 Feel free to pass another program.
-For example using nginx to send a `SIGHUP` to reload the configuration you just pass the option `-s nginx` to the script.
+For example, using nginx to send a `SIGHUP` to reload the configuration you just pass the option `-s nginx` to the script.

 ## Installation

+### Debian package

+TKTK

 ### Automatic